Knicks vs. Bucks Player Props Betting Odds

 |3PM

-- Saturday's over/under for RJ Barrett is 18.5.
-That is equal to his scoring average.
+- The 17.5-point over/under set for RJ Barrett on Monday is 0.8 less than his scoring average on the season (18.3).

+- He pulls down 4.1 rebounds per game, 0.4 fewer than his prop bet on Monday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.